 Memos written by Legislative Services Division (LSD) staff and selected memos from the Legislative Environmental Policy Office (LEPO) and Legislative Fiscal Division (LFD) comprise an archive of past research.
-Memos from 2000 forward are stored electronically on the Legislative Branch's Publications web page.
+Memos from 2000 forward are in the Legislative Branch's document database.

 Online databases include our book catalog and periodical, newspaper, and memorandum indexes.
 We have access to MONTLAW, WESTLAW, and LEXIS for searching legal information, and also subscribe to the Montana Library Network (with access to OCLC's WorldCat) and other commercial databases to facilitate locating information held elsewhere.

 The Legislative Reference Center is one of several state agency libraries.
 The Montana State Library maintains a list of other agency libraries.